mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 The other lines on the graph put the system's DCF into perspective.

-Minimum DCF - or minDCF - is the empirical Bayes error-rate of a perfectly calibrated system at every operating point.
+Minimum DCF - or minDCF - is the empirical Bayes error-rate of a perfectly calibrated system for every application type.
 The difference with the dark red line DCF is the error resulting from lack of calibration.
 The system is well calibrated if the two curves overlap for all thresholds.
-We typically track minDCF at the early stages of model development, when there’s still a lot of room to improve discrimination, then later as we seek to minimise the risk from miscalibration.
+We typically track minDCF at the early stages of model development, when there’s still a lot of room to improve discrimination.

-The Equal Error Rate is a scalar summary of minDCF, i.e. the error rate of a perfectly calibrated system at every operating point.
-This means that minDCF should be below EER.
-EER is a useful diagnostic metric, as will become evident in the next example.
+The Equal Error Rate is a scalar summary of discrimination power that corresponds to the worst case application type, i.e. $\theta$ with the largest minDCF.
+It's a useful diagnostic metric - see the next example.

 Majority-DCF is the empirical Bayes error-rate of the majority classifier, i.e. one that chooses the majority class every time.
-We should be worried if the DCF and majority-DCF overlap on most operating points, as our system is not better than flipping a coin - see [previous part]({{ site.baseurl }}{% link _posts/2021-10-28-Decisions-Part-2.markdown %}#majority-classifier).
+We should be worried if the DCF and majority-DCF overlap on most application types, as our system is not better than flipping a coin - see [previous part]({{ site.baseurl }}{% link _posts/2021-10-28-Decisions-Part-2.markdown %}#majority-classifier).

 However, the gap between DCF and majority-DCF typically narrows from the centre out to the edges of the graph as with imbalanced datasets, the impact of the minority class on the total error rate becomes negligible, and so betting on the same outcome all the time starts making sense.

 #### Simulations

-With one or more systems on the graph, we can compare and choose the best performer.
-The Cllr metric summarises the DCF across all application types, but a visual inspection of the curves may lead to the same conclusion if one system DCF lies below other across all $\theta$'s.
-The graph becomes an essential evaluation tool if we are interested in one value or a range of values.
-For example, system 1 outperforms system 2 for values between -1 and 1.
+With two or more systems, we probably want to select the best performer.
+The Cllr metric summarises DCF across all application types, but a visual inspection of the curves may lead to the same conclusion if one system's DCF lies below the others'.
+The graph becomes an essential evaluation tool if we are interested in one value or a range of $\theta$ values.
+For example, system 1 outperforms system 2 between -1 and 1.

+Both recognizers use default parameter values, which leaves some room for improvement, in particular for system 2 as its EER is larger.
+In a real deployment context, we would probably improve discrimination with hyperparameter tuning to bring EER down, and then we'd look to minimise the loss caused by miscalibration.

 {% include Demo111-ape-compared-18.html %}